cynthiagong/DH199/tutorial.md

 )
 ```

-Once we have our front-end code finalized, it is time to write our back-end server funcion.
+Once we have our front-end code finalized, it is time to write our back-end server function.

 ### Coding the Back-End <a id="coding-the-back-end"></a>